Back to Publications

 • A ~50% close rate on those delivered plans.

-• Over $2.5 million in new, net-new annual revenue generated directly from this outreach.
+• Over $2.5 million in new, net-new annual revenue generated directly from this outbound outreach.

-By bypassing the traditional hiring loop and shifting to a permit-powered outsourced OSR, they built a predictable, defensive pipeline that has run continuously without a single HR headache.
+By bypassing the traditional hiring loop and shifting to a permit-powered Outsourced Outside Sales model, they built a predictable, defensive pipeline that has run continuously without a single HR headache.

 The Verdict